Python-GIS-book/site/source/part2/chapter-06/md/06-spatial-join.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ### Join the layers based on spatial relationship

 After the preparatory steps, we are ready to perform the spatial join between our two data layers.
 The aim here is to get information about *How many people live in a given polygon that contains an individual address-point*?
 Thus, we want to join the attribute information from the `pop_grid` layer into the `addresses` Point layer using the `.sjoin()` method.
-As we saw in the beginning of Chapter 6.7, there are different ways to conduct spatial join by adjusting the {term}`spatial predicate` and the `join type` options.
+As we saw in the beginning of Chapter 6.7, there are different ways to conduct spatial join by adjusting the {term}`spatial predicate` and join-type options.
 Controlling the spatial predicate in the `.sjoin()` can be done using the `predicate` parameter.
 The most commonly used options for the `predicate` parameter are:

 - "intersects" (the default option)
 - "contains"